 Similarly, backers who use their hard-earned money to support campaigns and order goods from Crowd Supply want to know when and why they are charged, and when they can expect their orders to be fulfilled.
 These are all fair questions that span a lot of territory, so we thought we’d take some time to explain it all here.

-There are three types of transactions at Crowd Supply: crowdfunding campaign pledges, pre-orders, and standard in-stock orders.
-Each one works a little differently:
+There are two basic types of transactions at Crowd Supply: crowdfunding campaign pledges and post-campaign sales.
+Each works a little differently:

 These are pledges to live crowdfunding campaigns that will help launch a project.
 That means backers are giving money to a creator who will use the capital to fund the first manufacturing run and bring the product to life.
 In exchange for this early support, backers are first in line to receive the product, typically at a discount off the intended retail price.

-We’ve built Crowd Supply to support new products as they evolve from crowdfunding to pre-order to in-stock.
+We’ve built Crowd Supply to support new products as they evolve from crowdfunding to post-campaign sales.
 Each stage in this life cycle is aligned to both help creators and protect backers.
-If you have any thoughts or questions, please don’t hesitate to get in touch.

 During Your Campaign